Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Introduction

-Our work presented here therefore addresses \textbf{backchannels/fillers as important linguistic phenomena} that are not well reflected in language models and specifically investigates the issue of learning the representations of backchannels/fillers in language models.
-A solution that proved effective in tackling dialogue phenomena issue, is fine-tuning \citep[see, e.g.,][]{noble-maraev-2021-large}.
-Although there has been a great deal of work attempting to answer the question of how the representation of linguistic knowledge by a language model, such as BERT \citep{devlin-etal-2019-bert} and GPT2 \cite{radford2019language}, is altered after fine-tuning, we believe our study makes a meaningful contribution, as an initial study trying to answer how and how well language models can represent backchannels/fillers after fine-tuning.
-Our general research question (\RQref{RQ1}{rq1color}) and three more specific research questions are:
+In this study, we therefore address \textbf{backchannels/fillers as important linguistic phenomena} that are not well reflected in language models and specifically investigate the issue of learning the representations of backchannels and fillers in LMs.
+Fine-tuning is an approach that has proven effective in tackling the issue of dialogue phenomena in LMs \citep[see, e.g.,][]{noble-maraev-2021-large}.
+Although there has been a great deal of work attempting to answer the question of how the representation of linguistic knowledge in language models, such as BERT \citep{devlin-etal-2019-bert} and GPT2 \cite{radford2019language}, is altered after fine-tuning, we believe that work makes a meaningful contribution, as an initial study trying to answer how and how well LMs can represent backchannels and fillers after fine-tuning.
+Our general research question (\textbf{RQ1}) and three more specific research questions are:

 \begin{description}